Townlands of Kilcommon: Inver

-Pollathomas
+Pullathomas

 On the Dún Chiortáin peninsula and also known as Poll a tSómais, Pollatomais, Kilcommon, Pullathomas (the most common spelling) and Pollatomish, Pollathomas covers an area of 673 acre.
 The village straddles a small crossroads and overlooks Sruwaddacon Bay.
 When the Anglo-Normans came to Ireland, several slayings were recorded by the native tribespeople.
 In 1585, during the Reformation, Pollathomas became the property of the Protestant Bishop of Killala and Michael Cormuck (who lived in Inver Castle) was the lessee.
 Several religious settlers, including the Augustinians, were driven out of the area during the 17th-century Penal Laws period.
 In 1770, Pollathomas and Glengad were leased from the Protestant Bishop by the O'Donels of Termon.
 Due to its increased population, Pollathomas had several famines during the early 19th century before the 1845-47 Great Famine.
 During that famine, residents ate seaweed and seagull eggs; landlord James O'Donel was attacked at a local lodge, and trained crows to protect his property.